bunnymatic/exercism-exercises/elixir/saddle-points/README.md

 # Saddle Points

-Write a program that detects saddle points in a matrix.
+Detect saddle points in a matrix.

 So say you have a matrix like so: